-In addition to the most important explanatory variables we also experimented with other possible variables in the estimations.
+We also experimented with a few other variables to explain credit development.
 As an alternative to the real interest rate based on benchmark yields, we created a lending rate-based real interest rate, where the CPI deflator remained the same.
 This way we tried to measure, perhaps more precisely, the effective real interest rate relevant to the private sector.
-We also included the openness of the economy, defined as the ratio of exports+imports to GDP, as a potential proxy for the weight of the tradable sector, which is supposed to be less bound by domestic liquidity constraints.
+We also included the openness of the economy, defined as the ratio of exports + imports to GDP, as a potential proxy for the weight of the tradable sector, which is supposed to be less bound by domestic liquidity constraints.
 This effect is rather similar to what is partly expected to be captured by inflation.
 However, these additional explanatory variables did not lead to economically meaningful or statistically significant results.